koyev/cyrillic-to-latin-word-add-in/CONTRIBUTING.md

 - 💬 Open a [Discussion](https://github.com/koyev/cyrillic-to-latin-word-add-in/discussions)
 - 🐛 [Report an Issue](https://github.com/koyev/cyrillic-to-latin-word-add-in/issues)

-Thank you for contributing to the Cyrillic to Latin Word Plug-In! 🎉
+Thank you for contributing to the Cyrillic to Latin Word Add-In! 🎉